 Listening to your body, step by step

 Gentle.
 Regular.
-No pressure.
+Without pressure.

-What makes the difference for me is that relaxation is no longer a separate activity.
-I simply sit down when my body needs it.
+“What makes the difference for me is that relaxation is no longer a separate activity.
+I just sit down for a moment, whenever my body needs it.”

 Leave a comment